 The Company seeks to approve the issuance of securities including but not limited to Common Stock, preferred stock, warrants, trade-debt conversion, convertible notes or other securities convertible, exercisable or exchangeable for equity securities of the Company in one or more potential non-public transactions that have an aggregate value of up to \$10,000,000.
-The securities in such non-public transactions may be issued at a discounted price not to exceed 30% below the lower of: (i) the closing price (as reflected on Nasdaq.com) immediately preceding the signing of the binding agreement; or (ii) the average closing price of our Common Stock (as reflected on Nasdaq.com) for the five trading days immediately preceding the signing of the binding agreement (such price the "Minimum Price"), with a floor price that is no less than 20% of the Minimum Price or as may be accepted in accordance with Nasdaq Listing Rules (the "Floor Price"), provide; however, that such Floor Price may be adjusted to a lower price in the event we issue additional Common Stock, options or Common Stock that may be issued if the Floor Price (a "Dilutive Issuance"), subject to certain customary exceptions, as required by and in accordance with Nasdaq Listing Rule 5635(d).
-The maximum number of shares of our Common Stock to be issued in this proposal would be 80 million shares, subject to additional shares of our Common Stock that may be issued if the Floor Price is adjusted in connection with a Dilutive Issuance, to the extent such adjustment is accepted by Nasdaq.
+The maximum discount at which the securities in such non-public transactions may be issued will be equivalent to a discount of up to 30% below the Minimum Price, as defined in Nasdaq Listing Rule 5635(d).

+The maximum number of shares of our Common Stock to be issued in this proposal would be 100 million shares (which amount will be adjusted in connection with the Reverse Split).
 The transaction(s) must be completed within three months from the date of stockholder approval.